 List of modules:

-This programme welcomes applicants from those with a wide variety of educational qualifications, including undergraduate degrees as well as those who can demonstrate skills and experience gained through paid or voluntary roles with individuals or communities.
+The University of Northampton’s Youth and Community Leadership MA degree welcomes applicants from those with a wide variety of educational qualifications, including undergraduate degrees as well as those who can demonstrate skills and experience gained through paid or voluntary roles with individuals or communities.

 Applicants should demonstrate:

-Fees quoted relate to study in the Academic Year 21/22 only and may be subject to inflationary increases in future years.
+Fees quoted for the masters in youth and community leadership course relate to study in the Academic Year 24/25 only and may be subject to inflationary increases in future years.

-Fees quoted relate to study in the Academic Year 20/21 only and may be subject to inflationary increases in future years.
+Fees quoted for the masters in youth and community leadership course relate to study in the Academic Year 23/24 only and may be subject to inflationary increases in future years.

 For information on the scholarships available to you, please see our scholarships page.

-Students will be assessed using tools relevant to practice, whilst these need to meet the academic regulation of the university they are designed to mirror the written, verbal or virtual information used within youth and community leadership practice.
+On the youth and community work course, students will be assessed using tools relevant to practice, whilst these need to meet the academic regulation of the university they are designed to mirror the written, verbal or virtual information used within youth and community leadership practice.
 For example a community profile, project plan or funding application rather than an essay require students to evidence their knowledge and understanding whilst using skills relevant to current and future practice.